 What has survived is still impressive albeit only two synagogues are working now (in Vilnius and Kaunas).
 In some cities and towns, such as Alytus, Kėdainai, Pakruojis, Švėkšna or Joniškis, there are former synagogues still standing, some of them converted to another use, but many others abandoned and derelict.
 Approximately 80 synagogues survive, 13 of them wooden.
 They are usually harder to spot than the local churches because of the lack of tower and a less visible location.

-No other faith is so much related to the political climate than the Uniates, currently centered around their church of Holy Trinity in the Old Town of Vilnius.
+No other faiths had their fortunes so greatly depending on the political climate as did the Uniates, currently centered around their church of Holy Trinity in the Old Town of Vilnius.

 This proved to be far-fetched and so the later Grand Dukes of Lithuania opted to solve the problem locally rather than globally by establishing the Uniate church in 1596 (Union of Brest).
 Its adherents were allowed to continue the Eastern Orthodox religious practices but recognized Catholic institutions (including the Pope).

-With the annexation of Lithuania to the Russian Empire in 1795 the state-sponsored role of the Uniate church ended almost overnight and its many churches and 95 monasteries were closed down or ceded to the Russian Orthodox church.
-Uniate church was also among the most persecuted ones during the Soviet occupation.
+With the annexation of Lithuania to the Russian Empire in 1795, the state-sponsored role of the Uniate church ended almost overnight and its many churches and 95 monasteries were closed down or ceded to the Russian Orthodox church.
+The Uniate church was also among the most persecuted ones during the Soviet occupation.
 The result is that the Uniate Christianity is now very weak.
-Most of its 350 adherents still are, as they always used to be, Eastern Slavs, primarilly Ukrainians.
+Most of its 350 adherents still are, as they always used to be, Eastern Slavs, primarily Ukrainians.

-With only 290 adherents the Karaite faith is the smallest of the tradional religions in Lithuania.
-Considered by Jews to be a type of Judaism, the Lithuanian Karaism distanced itself from the Jewish religion over the centuries.
-Unlike the Jews the Karaites do not believe in Talmud.
+With only 290 adherents the Karaite faith is the smallest of the traditional religions in Lithuania.
+Considered by many Jews to be a type of Judaism, the Lithuanian Karaism followers have always considered themselves to follow a different faith.

-The definition of “Karaite” attracted a surprising interest from governmental institutions knowing that these communities never numbered more than several thousands in the Eastern Europe.
+The definition of “Karaite” attracted a surprising interest from governmental institutions knowing that these communities never numbered more than several thousand in the Eastern Europe.
 They were regarded as a separate community by the Russian Empire where they enjoyed more privileges and less discrimination than Jews.
-Even the Nazis had a separate policy on the Karaites and this saved the community from the persecutions which the Jews had to face.
+Even Nazi Germany had a separate policy on the Karaites and this saved the community from the persecutions which the Jews had to face.

 While traditionally Lithuanian nationalists used to be Roman Catholic, today many young nationalists choose to be neo-pagans instead by claiming that this religion is the one original to Lithuania.

-In addition to the traditional Christian communities there are numerous smaller ones, consisting of 0,5% of population (12 000).
+In addition to the traditional Christian communities, there are numerous smaller ones, consisting of 0,5% of the population (12 000).
 Jehovah Witnesses boasts the largest congregation with ~3000 followers.
 Pentecostals come second with some 1850, Baptists 1350, Tikėjimo žodis 1000, Charismatic church 950, Seventh Day Adventists 900, Church of Christ 500, New Apostle Church 420, Methodists 360, LDS 130 followers.
-Furthermore some 1200 are non-denominational protestants and 1300 are non-denominational Christians.
+Furthermore, some 1200 are non-denominational protestants and 1300 are non-denominational Christians.

-In Vilnius there exist Mormon (LDS), New Apostle Church and Tikėjimo žodis church buildings/meetinghouses all built in late 1990s.
-Main new religious movements also own churches in Kaunas, Klaipėda and a few towns while in the rest they preach in rented halls.
+In Vilnius there exist Mormon (LDS), New Apostle Church and Tikėjimo žodis church buildings/meetinghouses all built in the late 1990s.
+Main new religious movements also own churches in Kaunas, Klaipėda, and a few towns while in the rest they preach in rented halls.

-New Asian faiths like the Krishnaism or the Unification church (“Moonies”) became more popular with the reestablished religious freedom in 1990s, although the Krishna movement made minor penetrations of Lithuania’s hippie scene in 1980s.
-In 1990s the Krishna marches across major cities were a relatively common sight but have since became less popular.
+New Asian faiths like the Krishnaism or the Unification church (“Moonies”) became more popular with the reestablished religious freedom in the 1990s, although the Krishna movement made minor penetrations of Lithuania’s hippie scene in 1980s.
+In the 1990s, the Krishna marches across major cities were a relatively common sight but have since become less popular.

-In 2000s more people embraced the Buddhist practices or certain elements of the Hindu religion such as Yoga.
-These practices however are usually not fully understood by their adherents.
-The long atheism years brought Lithuania to a situation where many people could not describe what they believe in with e.g. the same person claiming both that the Christianity is right and that people reincarnates like the Buddhism claims, or that the Taoist principles are correct and eventually saying that there is no God or supernatural forces altogether.
-Usually such people have never read religious texts of any faith in full and only saw certain quotations, e.g. by their Yoga teacher.
+In the 2000s more people embraced the Buddhist practices or certain elements of the Hindu religion such as Yoga.
+These practices, however, are usually not fully understood by their adherents.
+The long atheism years brought Lithuania to a situation where many people could not describe what they believe in with e.g. the same person claiming both that the Christianity is right and that people reincarnate like the Buddhism claims, or that the Taoist principles are correct and eventually saying that there is no God or supernatural forces altogether.
+Usually, such people have never read religious texts of any faith in full and only heard certain quotations, e.g. by their Yoga teacher.

 The Soviet Union left many Lithuanians fluent in Russian and in need of certain spiritual guidance.
 The same situation also prevailed in the other lands of the former Soviet Union.
 Therefore, the ideas of the new prophets that appeared in Russia in the 1990s quickly spread across the former Union, gaining some adherents in Lithuania as well.